-0.70 The Regional Games recognised by the FIE are the same as those recognised by the International Olympic Committee, when fencing is on the programme (e.g. the Mediterranean Games, the Pan-American Games, the Central American and Caribbean Games, etc.) and also in addition the Commonwealth Games.
+o.70 The Regional Games recognized by the FIE are the same as those recognized by the International Olympic Committee, when fencing is on the schedule (e.g. the Mediterranean Games, the Pan-American Games, the Central American and Caribbean Games, etc.) and also in addition the Commonwealth Games.